thibmeu/http-message-signatures-directory/draft-meunier-web-bot-auth-architecture.md

 : wants to perform some actions on the web.

 **Automated Agent**
 : orchestrated user agent, such as Chromium.
 Can interact with the web, implements web standards.
-For every request, it constructs a valid HTTP request with {{HTTP-MESSAGE-SIGNATURE}} signature.
+For every request, it constructs a valid HTTP request with {{HTTP-MESSAGE-SIGNATURES}} signature.

 **Origin**
 : server hosting a resource.
 The user wants to access it through the browser.